Subscribe to get more!

 Receive bonus content when you take out a paid subscription

-Habitat: Sandy areas, edges of woodland
+Habitat: Sandy areas, Mallee

-Mealy or Fragrant Saltbush (Rhagodia parabolica also Chenopodium parabolicum) is a very common plant around the Gawler area and practically everywhere I’ve been in South Australia, as they are a favourite plant of councils and landscapers.
-It’s soft looking, grey leaves and branching panicles of flowers are the give away in identifying this plant.
-The dense clusters of red berries on the flower stems are another good indicator when in season.
+Mealy or Fragrant Saltbush (Rhagodia parabolica also Chenopodium parabolicum) is a very common plant around the Gawler area and practically everywhere I’ve been in South Australia, as they are a favourite plant of councils and landscapers because of their colour, dense growth and height up to 2 m.

 Definitely the best way to identify Mealy saltbush is to examine the leaves.
 They are thick and grey – green and have a grey – white powder on them (the ‘mealy’ in Mealy Saltbush).
 They are also curved slightly into almost a bowl shape – that’s where the ‘parabolica’ in the taxonomic name comes from – ‘parabola’.
 Flowers are tiny and green and on branching panicles of flowers at the end of branches.
 These become dense clusters of red berries on the flower stems and are a good indicator when in season.

 The berries are edible and I think could be used for a red dye.
 Young leaves are edible but musty be cooked for a while (some suggest an hour) and discard the water as the leaves contain much of their weight as salt.